Admission arrangements to Wadebridge School

 4. Children who attend a primary school whose designated area is contained within or forms part of the designated area of Wadebridge School.

-5. Children who live in the designated area of Wadebridge School, or whose parents can provide evidence that they will be living in the designated area of Wadebridge School by the by the beginning of the autumn term of the 2017/2018 school year.
+5. Children who live in the designated area of Wadebridge School, or whose parents can provide evidence that they will be living in the designated area of Wadebridge School by the beginning of the autumn term of the school year of application.

 6. Children of Wadebridge School staff in either or both of the following circumstances: